leto/Math-Factoring/README.md

         http://search.cpan.org/dist/Math::Factoring

-COPYRIGHT AND LICENCE
+# Copyright and License

-Copyright (C) 2009 Jonathan Leto
+Copyright (C) 2009-2012 Jonathan "Duke" Leto

 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.